Jaclyn Smith, 73, Shows Off Killer Legs In Hot Pink Skater Dress & Sky-High Heels

 “I like to work out in the morning. …I’m better and stronger at the beginning of the day.
 And working out with my trainer, I think, makes me much better.
 Because you tend to say to yourself, ‘Okay, I’m gonna do five (reps) instead of 10.’
 When my trainer is there, the phones are turned off and it’s devoted attention to her.
 It’s important to say, this is my turn and I’m gonna work out for an hour.”

-Smith added that when she works out it is for her brain as well as her body, and she said she feels people need to work out at least three times a week as they get older.
+Smith added that when she works out, she does it for her brain as well as her body, and she said she feels people need to work out at least three times a week as they get older.

 The brunette beauty added that she also eats a healthy diet and doesn’t drink or smoke, but she also allows herself to splurge on burgers and pizza once in a while.
 Smith also revealed that a “balance” of work and family life keeps her young at heart.